Home Security:

 PREVENTING SCAM-INS

 ALWAYS use your peephole and doorbell intercom, and NEVER open your door – not even an inch – for ANY stranger.
-Don’t give them the opportunity to push-in.
-Don't open the door to strangers asking for help with a stalled car, lost dog, etc. Tell them through your intercom you’ll help by calling 911.
+Keep your door shut and locked.
+Do NOT give them the opportunity to Push-In.
+Do NOT open the door to strangers asking for help with a stalled car, lost dog, etc. Tell them through your locked door or intercom you’ll help by calling the police.

 Phony uniforms are easy to get (even police uniforms and ID).
-A predator might pose as a bible student, building inspector, census-taker, charity fund-raiser, deliveryman, florist, minister, repairman, salesman, or utility worker, and may have a female or child as an accomplice.
+A criminal might pose as a bible student, building inspector, census-taker, charity fund-raiser, deliveryman, minister, repairman, salesman, or utility worker, and may have a female and/or a child as an accomplice.
 Bad weather may cause you to pity them.

 Insist on photo I.D. (linked to his employer) held up to your window.
-Look for his company vehicle (not with a magnetic sign).
-Then call his company to check (get the number from the phone directory, not from him).
+Look for his company vehicle (beware of a magnetic sign).
+Then call his company to check (get the number from the internet, not from him).

 SUMMARY of SCAM-INS

-Predators often hunt where the prey least expect them.
+Criminals often hunt where their targets least expect them.
 Safeguard your home security even if you live in Sleepy Valley.

 Make sure that all your family members use these home defense strategies.
-Predators will always find prey – but cautious targets will likely be spared.
+Criminals will always find victims – but cautious targets will likely be spared.

 Crime-Safety-Security > Home Security Overview > Scam-In